Arnold Ross: Ross Mathematics Program

 The program was funded in the 1960s by a National Science Foundation (NSF) program that supported summer programs in science education, but not returning students.
 As NSF support fluctuates, the program has been funded by various means including gifts from donors, scholarships from businesses, a National Security Agency grant, the university, and its mathematics department.
 It also receives financial support from the Clay Mathematics Institute.

 The program grew rapidly with input from prominent mathematicians such as Ram Prakash Bambah, Hans Zassenhaus, Thoralf Skolem, and Max Dehn.
 In the 1960s and 1970s, Ross brought mathematicians including Zassenhaus, Kurt Mahler, and Dijen K. Ray-Chaudhuri to teach there regularly.
 Ross left Notre Dame to become chair of Ohio State University's mathematics department in 1963, and the program followed in the 1964 summer.
 The program briefly moved to the University of Chicago in the summers of 1975–1978 at mathematician Felix Browder's invitation.
 The program is unadvertised and depends on personal contacts and word of mouth to propagate.
 It is recognized by mathematicians as one of the best mathematics programs for high school students.

+Admission to the program is competitive, with an approximately 15% acceptance rate.